!! Before anything: make sure you made a backup!

 Delete all attachments related to a specific custom post type

 This function is useful when you need to delete all images that are attached to a specified CPT.
-Mind to change “card” to your custom post type name.
+For example, you used to have CPT on the side, and then deleted it or migrated leaving it behind.

 This will delete both — an attachment from WordPress, and an actual file from your web server.

 Is your Media Library populated with images that are not displayed?
-When you click them it says image does not exist anymore and gives you 404 page?
+When you click them it says the image does not exist anymore and gives you 404 page?

 This is a broken link issue.
-There is no file for that attachment stored on a web server anymore so you are seeing these empty squares in Media Library as ghosts of previously existed images.
+There is no file for that attachment stored on a web server anymore so you are seeing these empty squares in Media Library as ghosts of previously existing images.

-Caution: resource greedy.
+Caution: resource greedy!

 *Mind that if you have a link to such file somewhere in posts it will stay there and still give 404 to users.
 To explore this issue and find such broken links in posts I use Screaming Frog.